Adult Stem Cells for Chronic Obstructive Pulmonary Disease (COPD)

 What is Chronic Obstructive Lung Disease (COPD)?

-This paper is designed to help readers gain a greater understanding of the use of adult stem cells for COPD and offer a framework for evaluating if stem cell treatment is a potential step for you or your loved one.
+This is designed to help readers gain a greater understanding of the use of adult stem cells for COPD and offer a framework for evaluating if stem cell treatment is a potential step for you or your loved one.
 We will cover the following:

 - What are the current medical treatment options for COPD?